craig-mclean/band-match/README.md

   - getGenre - returns the expected records from the seeded genre table in the test db

 ## Future enhancements / Backlog
+* Need to be able to Edit a Venue
 * Testing - lots more testing!
 * New venue is rendered along with existing Venues
 * Setup deleteVenues api and route and confirm using Insomnia